Ruthin-School/Platter/docs/api/reference.md

 ```

 **What happened:**
-1. Server received request for item with ID `"nonexistent-id"`
+1. Server received request for item with ID `'nonexistent-id'`
 2. Server searched storage and found no matching item
 3. Server returned standardised error response with HTTP 404 status